Leila Mottley: 'There’s never a wrong age to tell the story that is aching inside of you'

 Leila Mottley talks about the true story that inspired Nightcrawling, helping young people to start reading again and trying to be a normal teenager

-Nightcrawling was longlisted for the 2022 Booker Prize.
+Longlisted for the Booker Prize in 2022.
 At once agonising and mesmerising, Nightcrawling presents a haunting vision of marginalised young people navigating the darkest corners of an adult world.

 ‘When there is no choice, all you have left to do is walk.’